 Featured content

-Trent Collins, Senior Employment and Diversity Recruiter and Manager of the Minority Professional Development Internship Program; and Venetia Khouri, intern for the Center for Excellence in Diversity and Student Inclusion.
+Trent Collins, Senior Employment and Diversity Recruiter and Manager of the Professional Development Internship Program; and Venetia Khouri, intern for the Center for Excellence in Diversity and Student Inclusion.

 Inclusion Cultivates Excellence Award

-The Minority Professional Development Internship Program (now known as the Minority Professional Development Fellowship Program) recently received the Inclusion Cultivates Excellence Award from the College and University Professional Association for Human Resources (CUPA-HR).
+The Minority Professional Development Internship Program (now known as the Professional Development Fellowship Program) recently received the Inclusion Cultivates Excellence Award from the College and University Professional Association for Human Resources (CUPA-HR).
 This honor recognizes institutional initiatives and programs that have significantly impacted inclusive and equitable workplace practices, particularly those that have brought about cultural change throughout the organization.
 CUPA-HR, with support from EyeMed, contributed a monetary gift to the University in addition to the award.
-Pictured here from the left are Mariana Gowdy, intern for the Division of University Advancement; Trent Collins, Senior Employment and Diversity Recruiter and Manager of the Minority Professional Development Internship Program; and Venetia Khouri, intern for the Center for Excellence in Diversity and Student Inclusion.
+Pictured here from the left are Mariana Gowdy, intern for the Division of University Advancement; Trent Collins, Senior Employment and Diversity Recruiter and Manager of the Professional Development Internship Program; and Venetia Khouri, intern for the Center for Excellence in Diversity and Student Inclusion.

 Applicant Background Clearances